jfpcalinawan-cloud/GE-IT-Skills-portfolio/README.md

 # PROJECT 3 (DOCS)
 This infographic was designed to present each chapter of a research paper in a clear, organized, and visually engaging format, making complex information easier to understand.
 Creating this project strengthened my ability to communicate research findings effectively through visual design while maintaining a logical flow of information.

+# Project 4 (MEDIA)
+This project introduced me to interactive design and prototyping by allowing me to create clickable screens and basic motion effects.
+It gave me a better understanding of how user interactions are planned and helped me improve my prototyping skills through hands-on practice.

 # ♻️ The Davao City Waste Segregation and Recycling Prompt System

 ---